Stivkamau/Stivkamau/README.md

-- 👋 Hi, I’m @Stivkamau
+- 👋 Hi, I’m Stiv
 - 👀 I’m interested in web development.
-- 🌱 I’m currently learning CSS, JavaScript and HTML.
+- 🌱 I’m currently learning Java.
-- 💞️ I’m looking to collaborate on web projects.
 - 📫 How to reach me.
-Twitter @stiv_kamau, Instagram stiv_kamau.
+Twitter @stiv_kamau

 <!---
 Stivkamau/Stivkamau is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.